-The functionality to analyze hazard and risks at specific site, city, country or regional level make the OpenQuake engine a powerful and dynamic tool for assessing the potential impacts of earthquakes at any location in the world.
+The functionality to analyze hazard and risk at a specific location, city, country or region makes the OpenQuake engine a powerful and dynamic tool for assessing the potential impacts of earthquakes worldwide.

 OpenQuake is a huge effort from GEM.
 It is recognized as one of the most advanced tools in the world.
 Because of its transparent nature, you can trace the outputs of your work giving modellers access to how it works - it's not a 'black box'.